This BLOG On Qualifying For Mortgage With Recent Late Payments Was UPDATED And PUBLISHED On July 23rd, 2020

 - Has the borrower have the ability to repay the new housing payment without stress

 - Borrowers can have had prior bad credit

-- One of the things lenders look for is recent late payments in past 12 months
+- One of the things lenders look for is recent late payments in the past 12 months

 - How recent were late payments to how many creditors